 I am very proud to add yet another UNESCO World Heritage Site to my safari offering!
 As a professional wildlife photographer, based full-time in Africa, the question I am asked the most often is “Where is the best place in Africa is to go on safari?”
-This is a tough question because Africa has so many fine safari destinations, but if you really press me for an answer then I will say that the Okavango Delta is Africa’s top wilderness safari destination.
+This is a tough question because Africa has so many fine photographic safari destinations, but if you really press me for an answer then I will say that Botswana’s Okavango Delta is Africa’s top wilderness safari destination.
 Keep reading to find out why…

 The Okavango is not only one of Africa’s last great wildernesses; it is also totally unique, a place where the water, desert and sky meet.
-It feels like the furthest place from civilization and yet the camps are luxurious and intimate.
-More importantly, the area consists of private concessions and each is the size of the game reserves and parks that you find in other African countries, yet there are only one or two camps per concession.
-This means that you will search for photographic subjects in splendid isolation, driving for hours without seeing any other vehicles.
+It feels like the furthest place from civilization and yet the safari camps are luxurious and intimate.
+More importantly, the area consists of private wildlife concessions and each is the size of the game reserves and parks that you find in other African countries, yet there are only one or two camps per concession.
+This means that you will search for photographic wildlife subjects in splendid isolation, driving for hours without seeing any other vehicles.

-Not only is the Okavango breathtakingly beautiful with big skies, lots of water, lush bush and beautiful birds; it is also the ultimate location in Africa to combine painted wolf and big cat photography.
+Not only is Botswana’s Okavango breathtakingly beautiful with big skies, lots of water, lush bush and beautiful birds; it is also the ultimate location in Africa to combine painted wolf and big cat photography.

 There is a very special 3 night ‘Botswana Salt Pan’ extension to this safari: The Magadikgadi Salt Pans are just a short flight away and this extension offers everything from Meerkats and Bushman walks, through to aerial photography over what are believed to be the largest salt pans in the world.
-What could be better than photographing the watery delta and desert pans all in one safari?
+What could be better than photographing the watery delta and desert pans all in one African photographic safari?

-Only one departure per year and only space for 3 photographers, so sign up now by completing the form at the bottom of this page.
+The ‘Ultimate Okavango Delta Safari’ has ONLY one departure per year and only space for 3 photographers, so sign up now by completing the form at the bottom of this page.

 This is a 6 night (7 day) Ultimate Okavango Delta safari with the exciting option of doing a 3 night Botswana Salt Pan extension.